Bracknell Forest Council: Political control

+Leadership

+The role of mayor is largely ceremonial in Bracknell Forest.
+Political leadership is instead provided by the leader of the council.
+The leaders since 1984 have been:

+Composition

+Following the 2023 election the composition of the council was as follows:

+The next election is due in 2027.

 Premises

 The council was originally based at Easthampstead House in Town Square, Bracknell, which had been built in 1970 for its predecessor authority, Easthampstead Rural District Council.
 In 1997 the council acquired additional office space in a modern building called Time Square on Market Street, Bracknell, with functions split between the two buildings for a time.
 Council meetings continued to be held at Easthampstead House until a new council chamber was created in Time Square in 2018, after which the council vacated Easthampstead House and is now solely based at Time Square.